pimutils/khal/README.rst

 Standards Compliance
 --------------------
 *khal* tries to follow standards and RFCs whereever possible.
-Known intentional and unintentional deviations should are listed here:
+Known intentional and unintentional deviations are listed here:

 Events with neither END nor DURATION